awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

    + **subnetId** – The subnet ID that the Amazon FSx for Lustre file system should be created in\.
 Amazon FSx for Lustre isn't supported in all Availability Zones\.
 Open the Amazon FSx for Lustre console at [https://console\.aws\.amazon\.com/fsx/](https://console.aws.amazon.com/fsx/) to confirm that the subnet that you want to use is in a supported Availability Zone\.
 The subnet can include your nodes, or can be a different subnet or VPC\.
 If the subnet that you specify isn't the same subnet that you have nodes in, then your VPCs must be [connected](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/amazon-vpc-to-amazon-vpc-connectivity-options.html), and you must ensure that you have the necessary ports open in your security groups\.
    + **securityGroupIds** – The security group ID for your nodes\.
 **Note**
 The security groups must allow inbound/outbound access to Lustre ports 988 and 1021–1023\.
-For more information, see [Lustre Client VPC Security Group Rules](https://docs.aws.amazon.com/fsx/latest/LustreGuide/limit-access-security-groups.html#lustre-client-inbound-outbound-rules) in the FSx for Lustre User Guide\.
+For more information, see [Lustre Client VPC Security Group Rules](https://docs.aws.amazon.com/fsx/latest/LustreGuide/limit-access-security-groups.html#lustre-client-inbound-outbound-rules) in the Amazon FSx for Lustre User Guide\.
    + **s3ImportPath** – The Amazon Simple Storage Service data repository that you want to copy data from to the persistent volume\.
 Specify the `fsx-csi` bucket that you created earlier\.
    + **s3ExportPath** – The Amazon S3 data repository that you want to export new or modified files to\.
 Specify the `fsx-csi/export` folder that you created earlier\.
    + **deploymentType** – The file system deployment type\.
 Valid values are `SCRATCH_1`, `SCRATCH_2`, and `PERSISTENT_1`\.
 For more information about deployment types, see [Create your Amazon FSx for Lustre file system](https://docs.aws.amazon.com/fsx/latest/LustreGuide/getting-started-step1.html)\.